-FOOD FOR LIFE FOOD FOR LIFE Something Rotten in the Food System In 2018, Greenpeace International published a report called 'Less is More: Reducing meat and dairy for a healthier life and planet', revealing how what we eat can and is affecting climate change. $\rightarrow$ It asserts that agriculture is projected to produce 52% of global greenhouse gas emissions in the coming decades, 70% of which will come from meat and dairy.
-On top of that, it claims the production and consumption of meat are together leading us towards, what the World Health Organization calls a "global health In response to the rising impacts of animal agriculture on public health, the environment and the climate, Greenpeace launched a new global campaign calling for a major shift in the way we eat and farm.
+Something Rotten in the Food System In 2018, Greenpeace International published a report called 'Less is More: Reducing meat and dairy for a healthier life and planet', revealing how what we eat can and is affecting climate change. → It asserts that agriculture is projected to produce 52% of global greenhouse gas emissions in the coming decades, 70% of which will come from meat and dairy.
+On top of that, it claims the production and consumption of meat are together leading us towards, what the World Health Organization calls a "global health emergency".
+In response to the rising impacts of animal agriculture on public health, the environment and the climate, Greenpeace launched a new global campaign calling for a major shift in the way we eat and farm.
 We're calling for a 50% reduction of meat and dairy production and consumption, and a significant increase in plant-based diets by 2050.
 Bunny McDiarmid, Executive Director of Greenpeace International announced, "What we decide to eat, as individuals and as a global society, is one of the most powerful tools we have in the fight against climate change and environmental destruction."
 COOKING UP A VEGGIE STORM In celebration of World Meat Free Day, students from Phuket and Phang Nga, Thailand showed off their culinary skills in a vegetarian cooking contest on board the iconic Rainbow Warrior.
 Thai celebrity chef Pom Thanarak Chuto; Ship Captain Hettie Greenen; and Willie Ferrer, the chef of the Rainbow Warrior made up the competition's panel of judges.
 Another highlight of the event was a forum called 'VEG Talk: Less Meat, More Veggies' - a discussion about the crucial need to improve our food systems.
 Maria Poonlertlarp, Miss Universe Thailand 2017, delivered a talk about how changing our diets can lead to good health and a healthier planet.
-(Opposite page) Students from Ban Ao Makham school show off their culinary skills in a vegetarian cooking competition today in celebration of was among a series of activities organised by Greenpeace during the tour of their flagship, the Rainbow is projected to produce 52% of global greenhouse gas emissions in the coming decades of which will come from meat and dairy.
+FARM TO TABLE 'Sprouting from Disaster' is a policy brief issued by Greenpeace Philippines.
+(Opposite page) Students from Ban Ao Makham school show off their culinary skills in a vegetarian cooking competition today in celebration of World Meat Free Day.
+The competition was among a series of activities organised by Greenpeace during the tour of their flagship, the Rainbow Warrior, in Thailand.
+Agriculture is projected to produce 52%Y of global greenhouse gas emissions in the coming decades 70% 😂 of which will come from meat and dairy.